MikeMaxFR/AGKMultiplayerServer/README.md

-You can simply compile and try the Sample AppGameKit Tier1 Game (very basic race game :p), it is configured by default to connect to my 24/7 AppGameKit Server Linux Box and contains a lot of comments.
+You can simply compile and try the Sample AppGameKit Tier1 Game (very basic race game :p), it is configured by default to connect to my 24/7 AppGameKit Server Linux Box (**edit: now Down**)) and contains a lot of comments.
 Use the key 'G' to make your network ghost appears.
 Works Also on mobile devices (added a little Virtual Joystick

 The plugin is surely not perfect and there is a lot of variant negotiations for Prediction/Reconciliation/Interpolation... (for example, Extrapolation !)